acadTags/Automated-Social-Annotation/README.md

 * ```./datasets``` contains the datasets used
 * ```./knowledge_bases``` contains knowledge sources used for label subsumption relations
 * ```./cache_vocabulary_label_pik``` stores the cached .pik files about vocabularies and labels
+* ```./meka_adapted``` contains the code that need to update to the scikit-multilearn package to run CC, HOMER, and PLST with base classfiers using complex commands on MEKA.
 * ```./0 JMAN/results/``` contains prediction results of JMAN for testing documents in the Bibsonomy, CiteULike, and Zhihu datasets.

 # Quick Start